 An Associate of Science (AS) degree in Agriculture prepares you to transfer to Purdue to continue your education in one of 33 majors.
 Either degree option leads to a career in a diverse industry that will always be with us: feeding the world and leading the way with new innovative technologies.

-To find out information about your transfer options to public and private universities, contact your academic advisor or the transfer office of your local Ivy Tech.
-You are also encouraged to contact the institution and consult the current catalog and web page of the institution to which you wish to transfer.
+To find out information about your transfer options to public and private universities, contact your academic advisor or the Transfer Office at your local Ivy Tech campus.
+You are also encouraged to contact the university in which you plan to transfer.

 NOTE: The number of credits required for a degree or certificate is based on students who are program-ready and does not include College Prep courses.
 Availability of degrees and certificates varies by campus.

 The Agriculture program is offered at the following Ivy Tech campuses: